Jeff’s Testimonial: Dr. Coats provides comfortable and beneficial orthodontic treatment that will make you smile!

 How can orthodontic treatment help correct TMJ and TMD disorders?

-The Anterior Growth Guided Appliance, or AGGA, develops the palatal bone of the mid-face and jaw structure and brings it to a more forward position.
+The Anterior Modeling Appliance, or ARA, develops the palatal bone of the mid-face and jaw structure and brings it to a more forward position.
 Your side profile can look more youthful as a result, but the emphasis is on developing the upper jaw and nose bone structure of to allow the development of the TMJ to help forward and correct TMJ position long term.

-With Controlled Arch orthodontics, Dr. Coats can utilize the shared development pathways of the face and jaw structure to straighten your teeth and influence the size, shape, and configuration of some facial features.
-Controlled Arch orthodontics can also be used to address important functional changes that can improve symptoms of TMJ, snoring and sleep apnea.
+With orthopedic orthodontics, Dr. Coats can utilize the shared development pathways of the face and jaw structure to straighten your teeth and influence the size, shape, and configuration of some facial features.
+Orthopedic orthodontics can also be used to address important functional changes that can improve symptoms of TMJ, snoring and sleep apnea.

 Ready to Learn More?